zama-ai/fhevm/docs/fundamentals/decryption/reencryption.md

-# Re-encryption: sharing encrypted data securely
+# Re-encryption

 This document explains how to perform re-encryption.
 Re-encryption is required when you want a user to access their private data without it being exposed to the blockchain.

 Re-encryption in fhEVM enables the secure sharing or reuse of encrypted data under a new public key without exposing the plaintext.
 This feature is essential for scenarios where encrypted data must be transferred between contracts, dApps, or users while maintaining its confidentiality.

+{% hint style="info" %}
-> **_NOTE:_** Before implementing re-encryption, ensure you are familiar with the foundational concepts of encryption, re-encryption and computation.
+Before implementing re-encryption, ensure you are familiar with the foundational concepts of encryption, re-encryption and computation.
 Refer to [Encryption, Decryption, Re-encryption, and Computation](../d_re_ecrypt_compute.md).
+{% endhint %}

 ## When to use re-encryption

-Re-encryption is particularly useful in scenarios such as:

-1. **User Access**: Allowing individual users to securely access and read their encrypted private data, such as balances or counters.
+Re-encryption is particularly useful for **allowing individual users to securely access and decrypt their private data**, such as balances or counters, while maintaining data confidentiality.

 ## Overview